ChalmersRobotPostman/installation2/README.md

          rosrun rviz rviz

-open the config through file -> open then go to catkin_ws/src/p3dx_launch/nav.rviz
+open the navigation config through file -> open then go to catkin_ws/src/p3dx_launch/nav.rviz (this can then next time be opened through file -> recent configs

 * If you want to run the robot with keyboard, you can use rosaria_client: https://github.com/pengtang/rosaria_client